-You’d have thought that selling wine to young adults would be akin to selling sweets to children, not so much.
+You’d have thought that selling wine to young adults would be akin to selling sweets to children, but not so much.

 With more and more wineries competing for a slice of the market and consumers demanding more transparency, authenticity and sustainability from the brands they purchase from, guaranteeing wine sales is getting harder.

-Millennials (the generation born between 1981-2000) will soon represent the vast majority of the workforce, making them the main consumers of almost everything, including wine.
+Millennials (the generation born between 1981 and 2000) will soon represent the vast majority of the workforce, making them the main consumers of almost everything, including wine.
 And they’re the generation who demand more from a brand, not just value for money.
 For them being socially conscious is essential, they know that their choices impact the world around them.

 So how can you market wine to Millennials?
 Here are 5 marketing tactics to help you on your way.

 Top Tactics for marketing wine to Millennials

 1. Use a specialist drinks marketing agency

-Using a dedicated food and drink marketing agency that understands how to market wine to Millennials, as well as have experience doing it (and seeing tangible results too), should be your first port of call.
+Using a dedicated food and drink marketing agency that understands how to market wine to Millennials, as well as has experience doing it (and seeing tangible results too), should be your first port of call.

 A pro SEO agency such as Market Jar will help you develop creative and effective digital marketing ideas in order to connect you with your target customers.
 They have the know-how to get you in front of your audience and can position your head and shoulders above the competition.